Conference Day Two

 4:30 pm Panel Discussion: Bridging the Divide: Navigating Mechanistic Interplay Between the CNS & PNS for Target Discovery in Neuroimmunology

-• Vladimir Litvak Director - Global Clinical & Translational Sciences, Takeda Pharmaceutical Co.
-Ltd.
+• Vladimir Litvak Director, Global Clinical and Translational Sciences, Takeda Pharmaceutical

 • Dimitry Ofengeim Head of Precision Neurology & Neuroinflammation Cluster, Sanofi

-• Thomas Tamsett Director of Neuroscience, EMD Serono
+• Thomas Tamsett Director - Neuroscience, EMD Serono

 Synopsis